 Let me say it as plainly as I can.
 People who have blown it, if they'll take God at His Word, can become people of great faith by the grace of God and for the glory of God!
-Since we've all blown it in God's eyes, the question this morning is simply, will you take God at His Word?
+Since we've all blown it in God's eyes, the question this morning is simply, will we take God at His Word?
 I love the way Paul put it in 2 Corinthians 1:20, "For no matter how many promises God has made, they are "Yes" in Christ."

-Will you say, "Yes!" to Christ today and enabled by Christ leave your life of sin and join the ranks of the heroes of faith in Hebrews 11?
+My friend, will you say, "Yes!" to Christ today and enabled by Christ leave your life of sin and join the ranks of the pilgrim-heroes in Hebrews 11?
 It happens by faith.
-It leads to facing challenges through faith, as we'll see next.
+But it doesn't stop there, so secondly...

 II.
-Let's ponder what some heroes did through faith (32-38).
+Consider what these pilgrims did through faith (32-38).

 Verses 32-33-"And what more shall I say?
-I do not have time to tell about Gideon, Barak, Samson, Jephthah, David, Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised..."
+I do not have time to tell3 about Gideon, Barak, Samson, Jephthah, David, Samuel and the prophets, who through faith conquered kingdoms, administered justice, and gained what was promised..."